 №7: Lifestyle apps

-Lifestyle apps are usually a mixture of daily advice with exercises, training, or courses to improve the overall state of mind and well-being.
+Some may wonder if lifestyle apps even belong to healthcare app development.
+But they truly are a part of the healthcare industry umbrella offering a mixture of daily advice with exercises, training, or courses to improve the overall state of mind and well-being.

 If we can order takeaways and taxis at a tap of a button, why not meditation sessions too?
 With increased stress and the need for multitasking almost everywhere, there is a thriving demand for lifestyle apps.